561-475-1831

 Common examples of medical malpractice include:

-• Lack of Informed Consent – Doctors must get informed consent from their patients before administering a care plan.
-Your provider is obligated to fully inform you of all available treatment options and outcomes before you make your treatment decision.
+• Lack of Informed Consent— Doctors must obtain informed consent from their patients before administering a care plan.
+Your provider must fully inform you of all available treatment options and outcomes before you make your treatment decision.

 • Misdiagnosis – Providers can misdiagnose patients for various reasons, but when they miss a diagnosis, it can have potentially deadly impacts.